When: Saturday, September 12th, 2015, Race start 9AM

 Where: Denali State Park

 Sign-up: on-line at www.ultrasignup.com .
-2013 official race finishers and those making the Ermine Hill cut-off will have a 2 week window to sign up before open registration on June 22nd at midnight.
+2014 official race finishers and those making the Ermine Hill cut-off will have a 2 week window to sign up before open registration.
+Registration will start in June 2015.

 Race Course: Point to point, starting at Little Coal Creek Trailhead to Byers Lake.
 Race finish will be at Byers Lake, with a pre-race meeting at Little Coal Creek Trailhead before the start.
 Course is approximately 28-30 miles.
 Good descriptions of the course can be found in two different hiking guides: the 5th edition of "55Ways to the Wilderness" by Nienhueser & Wolfe Jr. and "Hiking Alaska" by Littlepage.